Brentwood High School (Tennessee)

-Brentwood High School is a public high school located in Brentwood, Tennessee, United States.
+Brentwood High School (BHS) is a public high school located in Brentwood, Tennessee, United States.
 The school serves the north central section of Williamson County for students in grades 9–12.

 The school is accredited by the Southern Association of Colleges and Schools.
 In their 2022 rankings, U.S. News & World Report ranked Brentwood High School fifth in Tennessee and #301 in the country.

 History

 The school opened in 1982 to serve the rapidly growing population in the northern part of Williamson County and relieve overcrowding at Franklin High School.

 Since it opened, there have been a significant number of renovations and expansions to the campus to both expand capacity and improve arts and athletics facilities.
 In 1985, additional classrooms were constructed to keep up with the school's quickly growing enrollment.
 In 1987, some arts facilities were added including drama and chorus classrooms, and an auditorium that also functioned as an additional gymnasium.
 Around 2000, several athletic facility improvements were made including a wrestling facility, field house with weight room, football locker room, multipurpose athletic facility, football stadium improvements, and new soccer facilities.
 In 2014, the former auditorium was converted to a permanent gymnasium and 500-seat performing arts center was constructed.
 The new auditorium cost $4.8 million and was built as part of a multi-phase project that called for building auditoriums at all Williamson County middle and high schools.
 A $19.6 million improvement project that includes additional classroom space, improved athletic facilities, and a new three-story STEM building is came under construction.
 The project was completed in March 2019 and added additional parking and improve both vehicular and pedestrian circulation around the campus.
+This addition had its space originally split between the BHS and the neighboring middle school, BMS.
+This division ended before the beginning of the school year in 2025, since the middle school completed the complete teardown and reconstruction of their new building.